 - Ability to leverage intellectual property,

 The next step in the process is the development of an initial list of potential adjacent markets.
-The list can be developed through multiple sources, including secondary research, personal experience, discussions with internal resources, and interviews with industry experts.
+The list can be developed through multiple sources, to include: secondary research, personal experience, and discussions with internal resources, and interviews with industry experts.
 A reasonable number of initial potential markets from which to begin the narrowing process is 10 to 12.

 Qualification of the Most Attractive Market Opportunities

-The more targeted “deep dive” should not only include additional web-based research, but also in-depth interviews with industry experts and knowledgeable members of the value chain.
-The increased depth of knowledge relative to the most attractive markets will help validate the findings, provide the additional insight needed to develop a market entry strategy, and provide the market information to set sales and revenue goals.
+The more targeted “deep dive” should not only include additional web based research, but also in-depth interviews with industry experts and knowledgeable members of the value chain.
+The increased depth of knowledge relative to the most attractive markets will help validate the findings, provide additional insight needed to develop a market entry strategy, and provide the market information to set sales and revenue goals.